 Welcome to this (digital) course about digital learning.

 According to a 2016 United Nations report, 3.5 billion people – or 47 per cent of the world’s population – use the internet.
-By 2017, nearly 9.4 thousand Massive Open Online Courses (MOOCs) had been launched since the first MOOC release in the early 2000s.
+By 2019, the number of learners on just the FutureLearn’s platform grew to over 10 million, On average, each learner has enrolled in 2.5 courses.

 During this time, the needs and expectations of learners – and the challenges for those who create educational materials – have become more diverse and complex.
 Rapidly evolving technological advances have also presented new challenges and opportunities.